Although today I am going to be talking to you about Rhodes Town In Greece, I want to go into a little more detail with reference to the New Town!

 It is located opposite the street of Mandraki Harbor and it is a huge white polygonal structure (7 sides).

-I fell for it once, and never again.
-I remember stopping with my partner and we stayed for 20 minutes or so.
-I ordered a large beer and she had a coffee.
-A small sweet each, and 25 Euros later we left.
-Too expensive.
+I remember stopping with my partner and we stayed for 20 minutes or so and I ordered a large beer and she had a coffee.
+A small sweet each, and 35 Euros later we left.

 Right opposite The New Market and across the main street you will see Mandraki Harbor in all its glory.